 The next three seasons were extremely frustrating for Carlton supporters as the team proved capable of overturning any opposition on its day but consistently failed to perform in the finals.
 After seeing his charges uncharacteristically squander a winning position against North Melbourne in the 1985 elimination final Parkin made way as coach for Robert Walls who had played with the Blues with distinction from 1967-78 and had more recently achieved a measure of success as coach of unfashionable Fitzroy.

 Prior to the start of the 1986 season Carlton spread the recruiting net far and wide bringing in players of the calibre of Stephen Kernahan from Glenelg, Jon Dorotich from South Fremantle, Port Adelaide's Craig Bradley and Sturt's Peter Motley.
-This injection of fresh blood seemed to be just what the Blues needed and, after finishing the minor round in 3rd position, the team careered into the grand final in straight sets with convincing wins over the Sydney Swans and Hawthorn.
+This injection of fresh blood seemed to be just what the Blues needed and, after finishing the minor round in third position, the team careered into the grand final in straight sets with convincing wins over the Sydney Swans and Hawthorn.
 The scenario leading up to grand final day was thus the opposite of four years earlier, with the Blues this time entering the game heavily favoured to win.
 Disastrously, however, they were given a lesson in controlled aggression by the Hawks and, as a contest, the match was a travesty, with Hawthorn winning comfortably by 7 goals.
 Only Motley of the four big name recruits did himself any justice, but tragically this was to be his last ever game in a Carlton jumper as his career was prematurely brought to an end the following year after a serious road accident.
-Veteran Blues defender Bruce Doull retired after the 1986 grand final having played a club record 359 senior games. [^21]
+Veteran Blues defender Bruce Doull retired after the 1986 grand final having played a club record 356 senior games, a mark subsequently overtaken by Craig Bradley. [^21]

 For the second year in succession, Carlton travelled to London after the grand final where they played an exhibition match against North Melbourne at the Oval.
 Norm Smith Medallist David Rhys-Jones was at the centre of the controversy which erupted there in a match, later dubbed 'the Battle of Britain', where fisticuffs proved more prevalent than football.

 The 1993 grand final against Essendon was a major disappointment, however, as Carlton were comprehensively outplayed.
-The Bombers won 20.13 (133) to 13.11 (89) in front of 96,862 fans, and only skipper Steve Kernahan's 7 goals accorded some respectability to the scoreline.
+The Bombers won 20.13 (133) to 13.11 (89) in front of 96,862 fans, and only skipper Steve Kernahan's 7 goals helped accord some respectability to the scoreline.

 "The hardest thing to know is whether you're still coaching well or have the players on tap ....
 The way we played today, with the lack of discipline in our play, you'd have to question yourself in that regard." [^22]

-A year later the Blues fared even worse, failing to make the finals at all, [see footnote 23] while in the early months of the 1998 season there appeared to be a genuine prospect of the unthinkable happening, as the Blues mounted a legitimate and quite concerted challenge for the wooden spoon.
+A year later the Blues fared even worse, failing to make the finals at all, while in the early months of the 1998 season there appeared to be a genuine prospect of the unthinkable happening, as the Blues mounted a legitimate and quite concerted challenge for the wooden spoon.
 Thus, less than four years after arguably the club's finest hour, the knives were suddenly out, sharpened and poised.
-'Too old and too slow' was the all too familiar, if in truth somewhat hackneyed, accusation being levelled by the media; significantly, it was also levelled at the club after both its 1993 grand final loss to Essendon and its humiliating 'straight sets' departure from the '94 finals, but few could argue that the recovery - if such it was - on that occasion was spectacular.
+'Too old and too slow' was the all too familiar, if in truth somewhat hackneyed, accusation being levelled by the media; significantly, it was also levelled at the club after both its 1993 grand final loss to Essendon and its humiliating 'straight sets' departure from the '94 finals, but few could argue that the recovery - if such it was - after those occasions was spectacular.

 As if to reinforce this point the Blues endured their worst ever league season in 2002, plummeting to last place on the list for the first ever time.
 Moreover, internal difficulties at the club, precipitated by poor financial decisions, including salary cap breaches, suggested that, in the short term at least, things might well get worse - or at least remain pretty dire - before they ultimately got better.
-The recruitment of North Melbourne premiership coach Dennis Pagan, who arrived just in time to see unravel the house of cards created by the previous administration, failed to stem the tide, In the five seasons of Pagan's reign, the Blues finished 15th, 11th, 16th, 16th and 15th - the worst sustained period of failure in the club's almost uniquely illustrious history.
+The recruitment of North Melbourne premiership coach Dennis Pagan, who arrived just in time to see the house of cards created by the previous administration unravel, failed to stem the tide, In the five seasons of Pagan's reign, the Blues finished fifteenth, eleventh, sixteenth, sixteenth and fifteenth - the worst sustained period of failure in the club's almost uniquely illustrious history.

-However, given that pedigree, it was perhaps only a matter of time before such a historically powerful club returned to the winners fold - the recruitment of West Coast champion Chris Judd, and the appointment to the coaching position of club stalwart Brett Ratten being two auspiscious moves in that direction.
-Since then, Carlton has made its way up the AFL ladder and contested finals in 2009, 2010, and 2011, winning one in the latter year.
-Expectations are now high, but that is the way it always has been at Carlton.
+However, given that pedigree, it was perhaps only a matter of time before such a historically powerful club returned to the winners fold - the recruitment of West Coast champion Chris Judd, and the appointment to the coaching position of club stalwart Brett Ratten being two key moves in that direction.
+In 2009, 2010, and 2011 the club returned to the September fray, although their only finals win came in the last of these years.
+In 2012 the Blues missed the finals, and Ratten was sacked.